sciZer0/7/c/README.md

 <br>
 <h1>2.2. &nbsp New Law of Conservation of Energy</h1>

-The official law of Conservation of Energy is:
+The current official law of Conservation of Energy is:

 *Energy can neither be destroyed nor created — only converted from one form of Energy to another.*